Queen II: "Seven Seas of Rhye"

 Mercury began developing "Seven Seas of Rhye" in 1969 when he was with the band Wreckage.
 He eventually fleshed the song out with contributions from May.
 In the documentary Queen: Days of Our Lives, May recalled, "I've probably never spoken about this before, ever, but I remember 'Seven Seas of Rhye' being—it was Freddie's idea.
 He had this lovely little riff idea on the piano, and I think all the middle eighth is stuff that I did.
 So we definitely worked on it together.
 But when it came to the album coming out, Freddie went, 'I wrote that.'
 And we all went, 'Okay.' [laughs] Because it didn't seem like that big a deal.
 But Freddie said, 'You know, I wrote the words and it was my idea, so it's my song.'
 The sort of unwritten law was the person who brought the song in would get the credit for writing that song, and the money for writing that song.
 Much, much later in Queen history, we recognized this fact."

 Along with "Lily of the Valley" from Sheer Heart Attack, the song references a fantasy world or kingdom named Rhye.
 "It's really fictitious," Mercury told interviewer Tom Browne in 1977.
 "It's a figment of your imagination."
-A short, instrumental version of "Seven Seas of Rhye" was included as the outro on their first album, with the intent of starting this album with the full version.
+A short, instrumental version of "Seven Seas of Rhye" was included as the outro on their first album, titled as "Seven Seas of Rhye...", with the intent of starting this album with the full version.
 A similar idea occurred with the old music hall song "I Do Like To Be Beside the Seaside", which is sung at the end of "Seven Seas of Rhye" here and whistled during the intro to the third album, Sheer Heart Attack.
 Ken Testi recalled, "I joined in on the reprise at the end of 'Seven Seas of Rhye'.
 So did Pat McConnell and a whole bunch of us.
 I recall an awful lot of reverb, and Brian played the stylophone on it, but it was done in one day and we were all totally pissed at the time."

 "Seven Seas of Rhye" features a distinctive arpeggiated piano introduction.
 On the Queen II recording, the arpeggios are played with both hands, an octave apart, whereas on the abbreviated Queen recording, and most live performances, Mercury played the simpler one-handed version of these arpeggios.
 The theme also appears at the end of "It's a Beautiful Day (reprise)" on the band's final album Made in Heaven (1995).